 The service is currently available, priced at $10-15 per hour depending on the type of audio.
-If you want to check it out as a comparison to existing dictation tools, Trint offers a free 30-minute trial.
+If you want to check it out as a comparison to existing dictation tools, Trint offers a free trial.

 “In the coming months, you will see Trint begin to release a series of publishing tools and social media integrations that for the first time will make it easy to quickly and cost-effectively transcribe and share recorded content, and instantly make it searchable on Google,” Kofman said.